UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Apartment dwellers can reduce their carbon footprint by choosing renewable-backed electricity plans without needing solar panels.

-Just because you rent an apartment doesn’t mean you can’t support green energy.
-You might not be able to install solar panels on the roof, but you can still choose an electricity plan that sources power from renewable generation and learn more about sustainable energy options.
-Many providers offer plans backed by 100% Renewable Energy Credits (RECs).
-This means that for every unit of electricity you use, the company purchases an equivalent amount of renewable energy to put onto the grid.
+Just because you rent an apartment doesn’t mean you can’t support the transition to green energy.
+You might not have the authority to install solar panels on the roof, but you can still choose an electricity plan that sources power entirely from green generation, and you can learn more about sustainable energy options.
+Many modern utility providers offer plans backed by 100% Renewable Energy Credits (RECs).
+This means that for every unit of electricity you use, the company purchases an equivalent amount of renewable power from wind or solar farms to feed back into the local grid.

-In many competitive markets, choosing these eco-conscious alternatives often costs only a fraction of a cent more per kWh — and sometimes they are even priced competitively with fossil-fuel plans.
-It is a simple, effective way to reduce your personal carbon footprint without making any physical changes to your rental unit.
-You can pair these green plans with simple ways to save on your electric bill, like using LED bulbs, to further reduce your impact.
+In highly competitive energy markets, choosing an eco-conscious alternative often costs only a fraction of a cent more per kWh — and sometimes they are priced completely on par with traditional fossil-fuel plans.
+Supporting clean energy is a practical, environmentally mindful choice to reduce your personal carbon footprint without making any physical modifications to your rental unit.
+You can pair these green plans with simple ways to save on your electric bill, such as swapping out old lightbulbs for LEDs, to further amplify your impact.

 Frequently Asked Questions About Energy Plans for Renters